Overwatch Accessibility Report

 Costs: Purchase cost.
 In-game 'loot box' purchases

-Overwatch has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+Overwatch has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.